Information Systems and Operations Management Articles: page 5

 GAINESVILLE, Fla. – After 16 years of service as Associate and Senior Associate Dean and Director of the Hough Graduate School of Business, Selcuk Erenguc is stepping down from his deanship and will return to his faculty position in the

-a young female student using a cellphone and credit card outside on campus
+A young woman using a cellphone and credit card outside at a table

 Selling through Social Networks: Impact of Social Ties and Product Characteristics